-Rather than continue to ask for volunteers, we will in the short term be seeking out people, including a possible future Chairperson, who might be willing to join the EXCO.
+In the short term we will be seeking out people who we believe will be willing to join the EXCO, including the next Chairperson, rather than continue to ask for volunteers.
 We are currently in conversation with several people, and we will give feedback in due course.

 We are collaborating with other ratepayer organisations on the format of the Member Survey because of the relevance of the issues across the municipality and as a means of sharing the cost.
-After having analysed the feedback, we will then make changes to the EXCO portfolios and create an appropriate structure to take the HRA forward.
+Having analysed the feedback, we will then make changes to the EXCO portfolios and create an appropriate structure to take the HRA forward.